 - Patients labeled penicillin-allergic may have a threefold increased risk of adverse events (ADE).4 In the hospital setting, history of penicillin allergy translates to about 10% more hospital days,3 30% higher incidence of VRE infections, 23% higher incidence of C difficile infections, and 14% higher incidence of MRSA infections.5

 - Correctly identifying those who are not actually allergic can improve antibiotic prescribing and combat the risk of super-bugs by allowing patients access to safer, less toxic antibiotics.4 By some estimates, up to half of all hospitalized patients in the US receive antibiotics, and up to half of the antimicrobial use may be inappropriate.6 There is a causal relationship between inappropriate antimicrobial use and resistance; changes in antimicrobial use lead to parallel changes in resistance prevalence.1

 How are penicillin allergies misdiagnosed?

-A number of factors can lead to a misdiagnosis.
+Several factors can lead to misdiagnosis.
 For instance, some side effects of penicillin and symptoms of illnesses can be similar.
 Perhaps you were sick in the past, received penicillin, and experienced a skin rash.
-These symptoms could have been related to a viral or bacterial infection on it’s own or may have resulted from a true penicillin allergy.
-If you were not specifically tested, you may have been misdiagnosed as allergic.
+These symptoms could have been related to a viral or bacterial infection on its own or resulted from a true penicillin allergy.
+If you were not specifically tested, you might have been misdiagnosed as allergic.

-Also, even if you were allergic to penicillin at one time in your life, it’s possible that you may no longer be.
+Also, even if you were allergic to penicillin at one time in your life, you may no longer be.
 According to the CDC, approximately 80 percent of patients with a penicillin allergy lose their sensitivity after 10 years.